aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 ## Function `join_validator_set_internal`

 Request to have <code>pool_address</code> join the validator set.
-Can only be called after calling <code>initialize_validator</code>.
-If the validator has the required stake (more than minimum and less than maximum allowed), they will be added to the pending_active queue.
-All validators in this queue will be added to the active set when the next epoch starts (eligibility will be rechecked).

-This internal version can only be called by the Genesis module during Genesis.
+Can only be called after calling <code>initialize_validator</code>.<br/> If the validator has the required stake (more than minimum and less than maximum allowed), they will be<br/> added to the pending_active queue.
+All validators in this queue will be added to the active set when the next<br/> epoch starts (eligibility will be rechecked).<br/><br/> This internal version can only be called by the Genesis module during Genesis.

 <pre><code>public(friend) fun join_validator_set_internal(operator: &amp;signer, pool_address: address)<br/></code></pre>